 BILLY’S DREAM HOME

-Billy needs a family who are patient and kind with him but they also need to be firm
+Billy’s family need to be patient and kind with him but they also need to be firm when

-when necessary.
-He mostly just needs a settled existence where he can slowly
+necessary.
+He mostly just needs a settled existence where he can slowly rebuild his

-rebuild his confidence and feel safe.
-Billy needs to learn that the world is not such a
+confidence and feel safe.
+Billy needs to learn that the world is not such a scary place